-5.22.2 Defining classification scheme in isolate database
+5.21.2 Defining classification scheme in isolate database

 Duplicate the scheme definition from the sequence definition database.
 Click the add classification schemes (+) link on the curator's interface contents page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Schemes' toggle to display it.